 Salt melts ice, but the water it makes will freeze again if the temperatures are right.
 The salt also requires moisture from the air to begin doing its job, and it can’t do that when it’s too cold.
 When the temps outside get close to 10 degrees Fahrenheit or colder, your salt is going to stop working, and the stuff that melted earlier is going to freeze again.

-When the temps are warm enough for salting your driveway and sidewalk when you salt matters, it takes a few hours for the salt to do its job.
+When the temps are warm enough for salting your driveway and sidewalk when you salt matters, as it takes a few hours for the salt to do its job.
 If you want a safe place to walk in the morning, consider salting the night before.
 But again, for emphasis, don’t salt using regular rock salt if the nighttime temperatures fall to near 10 degrees as you’ll just wake up to meltwater that has refrozen into an ice slick.

 Using Sand as an Alternative to Salt